sokomishalov/skraper/README.md

 # Overview

 Kotlin/Java library and cli tool which allows scraping and downloading posts, attachments, other meta from more than 10 sources without any authorization or full page rendering.
-Based on jsoup and coroutines.
+Based on jsoup, jackson and kotlin-coroutines.

 Repository contains: